rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/_index.en.md

 ### Setup HTTPS for web console

-The simple install script includes HTTPS setup, but it may fail or you do not like it.
-It can not be used for the other installation methods.

 Here is a simple tutorial of [manual HTTPS setup](https://rustdesk.com/docs/en/self-host/rustdesk-server-pro/faq/#set-up-https-for-web-console-manually).

 ### Migrate to new host and backup / restore